diegochamilton/pro-phone-challenge/README.md

 # Client

-To run the client, install the packages in the client directory and run:
+To run the client, install the packages in the directory and run:

 `npm start`